Abdoubelalmi/shortest-path-project/README.md

 4. Click the "Find Shortest Path" button to calculate and display the shortest path between the selected locations.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, feature requests, or bug reports, please open an issue on GitHub or submit a pull request.

 ## Screenshots